Projects

 Project Manager

-In this project, software frameworks for a context-aware system over pervasive wireless networks were developed for a university campus.
+Worked as project manager (primary investigator and researcher) in this funded research project.
+A framework for a context-aware system over pervasive wireless networks was developed for a university campus.
 The basic aim was the development of a real-time distributed system architecture, based on novel protocols and applications targeted for indoor and outdoor context-aware computing.
 In this project, we explored new ways of enabling and exploiting new pervasive wireless connectivity and positioning solutions for a university campus.
 The pervasive wireless networks were constructed with small wireless devices, real-time indoor and outdoor location-infrastructures such as 802.11 access points and GPS (Global Positioning System).
 GPS gives the outdoor position information for mobile users having GPS-enabled handheld Pocket PCs.
 The 802.11 infrastructure, besides wireless network access, was also used for finding locations of mobile users in the campus area.

 7/2006 – 10/2006

-Consultancy on project management, administrative and technical management processes.
+Consulted the Project Teams on project management, administrative and technical management processes at BELBİM.
 Organization structure and processes, development team models, software development and project management processes, standards and documents.

 New Generation Microprocessor-Based Traffic Junction Control Unit

-(Istanbul Municipalities Transportation Maintenance Industries and Trade Inc.)
+ISBAK (Istanbul Municipalities Transportation Maintenance Industries and Trade Inc., Istanbul, Turkey, )

 Fatih University, Department of Computer Engineering